Liam Kerr: Career

 Initially training as a lawyer with a firm based on the south coast of England, Kerr moved to Aberdeen in 2004 and became an employment lawyer.
 During his time at Aberdeen, he has given lectures at Robert Gordon University and the University of Aberdeen, been a director of two charities, and performed classical and jazz piano.

 Kerr has been an accredited specialist employment lawyer since 2015.
 Prior to his election, he operated his own practice.

 He is a member and former chairman of the Aberdeen 100 Round Table, and a former member of St Fittick Rotary club.

 Politics

 Kerr is the Scottish Conservatives' Shadow Cabinet Secretary for Justice.
 He served as Deputy Leader of the Scottish Conservative Party, alongside Annie Wells, under Jackson Carlaw.
 However, they both were dismissed and the post was abolished shortly after Douglas Ross became Scottish Conservative leader in August 2020.

 In 2016, he stood for the Scottish Parliament as the Conservative candidate in Aberdeen Donside, coming second to the SNP's Mark McDonald, then was elected on the regional list.

 In June 2017, Kerr was appointed by the Scottish Conservatives as their for spokesperson for Justice in the Scottish Parliament.
 He sits on the Justice Committee and is deputy convenor of the Public Audit and Post-legislative Scrutiny Committee.

-In March 2021 Kerr voted for a motion of no confidence in First Minister Nicola Sturgeon alleging that she had knowingly misled Parliament.

-In the 2021 Scottish election Kerr stood for the Aberdeen South and North Kincardine seat and came second to the SNP.
+In the 2021 Scottish election Kerr stood for the Aberdeen South and North Kincardine seat and came second to the SNP's Audrey Nicoll.